 The lead magnet

 In the marketing world the thing you share with your subscribers in exchange for their email address is called a lead magnet (in some circles they call it a freebie).
 Many business owners make the mistake of thinking their lead magnet needs to be a 100 page eBook or a Comprehensive Guide to their niche.
 But think about it.
 When was the last time you downloaded a 100 page eBook and read it from start to finish?
-(Really think about it; we’ll wait.)
+(Really think about it; I’ll wait.)

 When it comes to lead magnets think quality over quantity.

 Don’t get swept up in the sea of lead magnet ideas online and assume that your lead magnet needs to be bulky to impress.
 While some industries will rely heavily on case studies and lengthy reports to sell their products and services in the B2B niche, for most small and medium sized business owners a simpler approach is more effective.

 While there is definitely a place for longer or more labor intensive lead magnets like Ultimate Guides, full length eBooks and webinars, that is not the focus of this blog post.

 Make it short & solve a problem

 The main goal of your lead magnet should be to help your prospect with a problem.
 That means it should be easy to read and should be something they can take action on right away.
 The Complete Guide to Digital Marketing will not solve an immediate problem for a reader, but a checklist for a high converting landing page will.

 Connect it to your main product or service